airan-tw/azure_training/M1/Implement Azure functions/lab04.md

-## Exercise 4: Create a function that triggers on a schedule
+## Lab 4: Create a function that triggers on a schedule

 ### Task 1: Create a schedule-triggered function